NicoloCavalli95horses/KMS-web-testing/content/01 Notes/cookie.md

 - A cookie will be attached to the header of each HTTP request: if more content is stored it will have a bad impact on HTTP communication efficiency
 - Use [[Web Storage API (localStorage, sessionStorage)]] if more information needs to be stored

+Cookies have been introduced for the first time by Netscape Mosaic browser[^1]

+Cookies are mostly used for session management, tracking purposes and user preferences [[(Steffens, Rossow, et al., 2019)]]

 ### Third party cookies

 Although cookies may be set only by the visited [[domain]], it is possible for a page to contain images or elements from other domains.
 Cookies set from external domains while retrieving such elements are called ==third party cookies==